Benefits of Wheatgrass: 20 Registered Dietician Approved Reasons to Add Wheatgrass to Your Wellness Routine

 • Ease into a wheatgrass routine.
 If using wheatgrass juice, start with one ounce per day and slowly graduate up to two ounces per day.
 A typical wheatgrass daily dose is one to four ounces.

-• Wheatgrass should always be consumed on an empty stomach or with other fruits and vegetables.
+• Wheatgrass should always be consumed on an empty stomach or with other vegan food such as fruits and vegetables.
 It should never be consumed after a meal.
 Otherwise, it will make you feel nauseated.

 • Don’t use wheatgrass as a meal substitute.
 It contains very few calories and is not a sufficient meal.
 Instead, think of it as an extra step you’re taking for the sake of your health.